Copy of Seeburg Site Page (no longer online)

 freeplay adapter

-To use this you just unplug the 8 pin plug in your jukebox and plug the above between the exsisting cable and socket.
+To use this you just unplug the 8 pin plug in your jukebox and plug the above between the existing cable and socket.

 Flip the switch one way and it's freeplay the other and it's normal operation.